tegonal/gt/README.md

 gpg public keys you trust signing the public keys of remotes, i.e. those are used to verify the public keys of the remotes you added via `gt remote add`.

-You can define to optional secrets in addition which steer the PR creation which is done via the github action [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request):
+You can define two optional secrets in addition which steer the PR creation which is done via the github action [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request):
 - `AUTO_PR_TOKEN` is used as `token`
 - `AUTO_PR_FORK_NAME` is used as `push-to-fork`